 - The property taken included certain animals (such as a horse, sheep, or pig), OR

-- The property was taken off the person of its owner (that is, off of his/her body or clothing or from a container held by him/her).21
+- The property was taken off the person of its owner (that is, off of their body or clothing or from a container held by them).21

-And grand theft penalties still apply to thefts of those sorts of property, regardless of its value, if the defendant has one of the following prior convictions on his/her record:
+And grand theft penalties still apply to thefts of those sorts of property, regardless of its value, if you have one of the following prior convictions on your record:

-- sex offense convictions that require them to register under California’s sex offender registration act, or
+- sex offense convictions that require you to register under California’s sex offender registration act, or

 - certain serious felony convictions (including murder, rape, sexually violent offenses, and child molestation).22

 Example: Paul steals a very old car that is only worth around $500.
 Paul is also a registered sex offender because of a prior conviction for rape.